fernando-mc/redmondpython.com/content/lectures/onboarding.md

 ### Basic Python Features

-Like any programming language, there's a lot to it.
-But the following principals are the main ones:
+There are a few characteristics of Python that you should remember:

-- **Python is open source**: Anyone can see all of the underlying code and can contribute to the code base.
+- **Python is open source**: Anyone can see all of the underlying code and everyone has the chance to contribute to the code base.
 - **Python is object-oriented**: Everything in Python is an object.
 - **Python is platform-independent**: You can write an application on one operating system and run it on another.
 - **Python has a minimalist design philosophy**: This emphasizes cleanliness and readability, with minimal semicolons and brackets.

-### What can you do with Python?
+### What kinds of things can you do with Python?

-The sky is the limit, but you can quickly:
+The sky is the limit, but here are some examples:

   - Interact with files on your computer
   - Automate tasks as part of a workflow